andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 autodetect HsList or Record and render as lists in a flowting window use flowting window for PasteListAsLines

+* Kinds: how do I get the Kind of a type in Intero? `:kind Maybe` .. not with InteroInfo ..?
+* Syntax highlight in InteroRepl?

+* Ghci config: configure typical language extensions and disable some warnings via g:intero_ghci_options

+* Make repl :typeAt work with a vis-selection use this approach? vnoremap get :call InsertEvalExpr( ':type ' .
+Get_visual_selection(), "PasteTypeSig" )<cr>
+    to run this?
+    :type-at Functortown 87 1 87 4 bo0

+* After "Intero open" and then closing the intro split below, the lines are currupted, specifically after inserting (e.g. via 'get'/\tw). currently opening intero in a separate window

 ## Temp next

+Consistent focus maps
+`o` in seach just opens/focuses that line in the other window to the right - it does not close the grep seach window.
+however:
+ * tagbar has a different map: `p`
+ * quickfix error also have a different map
+ * markbar?

+A string at the beginning of a line in a .hs file is highlighted/concealed as a vim comment

+* Hasktags
+    open these two files:
+      /Users/andreas.thoelke/Documents/Haskell/6/hasktags/src/Hasktags.hs
+      /Users/andreas.thoelke/Documents/Haskell/6/hasktags/tags
+    run this with get: runFindWithCache

 Review Haskell type insert maps `,tw`
   " Type Inserts